Yale-BIDS-Chen-Lab/llm_memorization/README.md

 ## Model Inference
 We leverage  [vLLM](https://github.com/vllm-project/vllm) to speed up the inference.
 For example, to perform inference of the fine-tuned PMCLLaMA model, please refer to [Model_finetune/Finetune_benchmark/PMCLLaMA/inference_vllm.py](./Model_finetune/Finetune_benchmark/PMCLLaMA/inference_vllm.py).
+Inference on `4k_sample_50.json` takes 60 minutes.

 ## Memorization Evaluations:
 After performing model inference, the generated responses are stored in a response folder.
 We then apply various evaluation metrics using the script [eval_all.py](./eval/full_eval/eval_all.py), which includes: